steine/QuestForGloriousCode/README.md

 Change to data that is not returned by the function.
 #### in/ref/out keywords
 `in` instanciated outside, not allowed to be change inside.
 Pass by reference.

 `ref` needs to be instanciated before being passed.
 Data flows in and out.

 `out` must be instanciated inside.
 Data flows only out.

-`public static bool TryParse (string input, out Guid result);` `ref readonly` instanciated outside, not allowed to be change inside.
+`public static bool TryParse (string input, out Guid result);`

+`ref readonly` instanciated outside, not allowed to be change inside.

 [Read more](http://tooslowexception.com/readonly-ref-variables-in-parameters-and-readonly-structs/)

 ## Coding Principles
+### DRY
+Don't Repead Yourself.
+When you feel that you are almost writing the same lines of code, try to refactor and extract that logic into its own function/method/component/class/program.

 ### SOLID
 #### S: Single Responsibility
-A Class should have one job and not become a "god class" that does everything.
+A Class should have one responsibility and not become "god objects" that does everything.
 #### O: Open/Closed
 A Class should be Open for extension but Closed for modification.
 Try not to modify the current class, make it inherit another interface if possilble.
 #### L: Liskov substitution